turingschool/trvrsl/docs/Speakers.md

 ![Katrina Owen](/speakers/katrina-owen.jpg)
 Katrina sampled careers in ballet, trapeze, and ship-building before finding a home in software development.
-Today she is working in Go and Ruby for GitHub when she’s not busy writing books ([99 Bottles of OOP](https://www.sandimetz.com/99bottles/)), teaching software courses, and growing [Exercism.io](https://exercism.io).
+Today she is working in Go and Ruby for GitHub when she’s not busy writing books like [99 Bottles of OOP](https://www.sandimetz.com/99bottles/), teaching software courses, and growing [Exercism.io](https://exercism.io).

 - [Twitter Link](https://twitter.com/kytrinyx)